ezzatron/php-error-handler/error-handler-meta.md

 be read beforehand.
 There is still the possibility that the file may be deleted in between checking for readability, and trying to open it.

-A `PSR-N` conformant error handler offers a better way to handle these situations.
+A `PSR-X` conformant error handler offers a better way to handle these situations.
 The following code handles unreadable files in all situations:

 ```php